A panel discussion with Irena Popiashvili, Vija Skangale and Guram Tsibakhashvili

 Becoming local: decolonial practices in visual arts in post-Maidan Ukraine

-In the book Down to Earth: Politics in the New Climate Regime, Bruno Latour underlines the acute need for “carrying out two complementary movements that the ordeal of modernization has made contradictory: attaching oneself to a particular patch of soil on the one hand, having access to the global world on the other.”
-Even though Latour’s message was primarily addressed to the Global North, which needed to reattach itself to the localities that were uncomfortably changing due to the climate change and global migration, it has its urgency when read from outside the power node of the Global West.
+In the book Down to Earth: Politics in the New Climate Regime, Bruno Latour underlines the acute need for “carrying out two complementary movements that the ordeal of modernisation has made contradictory: attaching oneself to a particular patch of soil on the one hand, having access to the global world on the other.”
+Even though Latour’s message was primarily addressed to the Global North, which needed to reattach itself to the localities that were uncomfortably changing due to climate change and global migration, it has its urgency when read from outside the power node of the Global West.